benjamingwynn/docker-compose.nix/README.md

 # NixOS Docker Compose Module

-A simple and robust NixOS module to declaratively manage Docker Compose projects.
+A simple and robust NixOS module to declaratively manage Docker Compose services.

-This module creates systemd services that gracefully handle `nixos-rebuild switch` by using stable project names and properly managing the `up` and `down` lifecycle.
+Using this module, installing a service through a Docker Compose file is as easy as pointing to its directory with `dockerComposeServices.composeDirs` from your `configuration.nix`.

+Everything alongside the compose file will also be copied and installed, and if any of those files change or the machine reboots, the services will be restarted.

 ## Usage